OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:44

-It was now about noon, and darkness came over the whole land until three in the afternoon,
+By about noon, darkness fell over the whole land until three in the afternoon,

 ## Luke 23:45